Preparing for your studies

 Plan your studies

-Please note that students on intermittent routes (including the PGCert, PGDip and the 2-6 year MSc) need to study a minimum of 60 credits over each two years of enrolled study.
+Please note that students on intermittent routes (including the PGCert, PGDip and MSc) need to study a minimum of 60 credits over each two years of enrolled study.
 You’ll have an opportunity to choose from a wider variety of courses after Easter, when Student Advisers will be gathering your course preferences for the 2026-27 academic year.

 You can find information about available option courses in the Degree Programme Table and on our Programme website.
+Also, please visit the Programme Hub on Learn, where you will find short introduction videos explaining our courses.

 MSc Social Justice and Community Action runs internal options courses that rotate every two years.
 This year, we are offering the following courses:

-Two other option courses will be available in the 2026-27 academic year:
+Two other option courses will be available in the 2027-28 academic year:

 • MSc Digital Education